zekusmaximus/SMAIRS/README.md

 Assumptions / Notes:

 - `npm run tauri:dev` needs a Tauri CLI in PATH (install globally: `cargo install tauri-cli@2` OR add `@tauri-apps/cli` as a dev dependency).
-- CLI tools are fully functional; UI is in development.
+- CLI tools are fully functional; UI is in active development with core panels implemented.
 - `LLM_OFFLINE=1` enables mock mode for development without API keys.
 - Place your manuscript at `data/manuscript.txt` for analysis.

-## Project Structure (Current Scaffold)
+## Project Structure (Current Implementation)

 ```
 .